rysavy-ondrej/Netfox.NDX/Docs/DiagnosticConstraintLanguage.md

               / ( expression )
 ```
 ### Fields
 Every field provided by the protocol parser can be used in the expression.
-Field reference can contain fully qualified field name, for instance ```tcp.port```.
+Field reference can contain fully qualified field name, for instance, ```tcp.port```.

 ### Comparison Operators
-Expression can be build using a number of different comparison operators.
+The expression can be build using the following comparison operators.

 | Operator       | Description  |
 | -------------- | ------------ |